AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Theoretical background

 \section{Theoretical background}

-Transient chaos refers to the temporary chaotic behavior exhibited by a system before it stabilizes or escapes to an specific region.
+Transient chaos refers to the temporary chaotic behavior exhibited by a system before it stabilizes or escapes to a specific region.
 This phenomenon presents unique challenges when combined with the intrinsic instability of chaotic systems and the unavoidable presence of noise, which exists in any real experimental setup or dataset.
 Maintaining a small control under these conditions may seem unrealistic.
-However, it was discovered that a region $Q$, which contains a chaotic saddle, also includes a special subset where chaotic trajectories can be sustained with a minimal amount of control~\cite{capeans2018partial}.
+However, it was discovered that a region $Q$, which contains a chaotic saddle, also includes a special subset where chaotic trajectories can be sustained with a minimal amount of control~\cite{sabuco2012dynamics,capeans2018partial}.
 This subset, known as the safe set, depends on both the noise strength affecting the system and the available control.

 The partial control method focuses on keeping chaotic trajectories confined within the safe set using minimal control even when noise is present.
 Surprisingly, partial control can find safe sets where the magnitude of control needed to prevent the chaotic orbit from escaping is smaller than the noise itself.

-A recent approach enhances the partial control method by introducing a safety function, which automatically computes the minimum control required for each point in the region $Q$ to remain within the desired bounds.
-This method has been applied to well known chaotic systems such as the Hénon and Lozi maps, demonstrating that chaotic dynamics can be controlled with minimal intervention~\cite{sabuco2012dynamics,capeans2022controlling}.
+A recent approach~\cite{capeans2019new} enhances the partial control method by introducing a safety function, which automatically computes the minimum control required for each point in the region $Q$ to remain within the desired bounds.
+This method has been applied to well known chaotic systems such as the Hénon and Lozi maps, demonstrating that chaotic dynamics can be controlled with minimal intervention~\cite{capeans2022controlling}.

-Given a dynamical system, and a region $Q$ where we aim to confine the system orbits forever, we define the safety function for that region through the recursive equation:

-Starting with $U_0 = 0$, where $U_k$ represents the safety function for the region $Q$, and thus the minimum control required for each initial condition in $Q$ to keep its orbit within the chaotic transient for $k$ iterations.
-Since our goal is to maintain the trajectory in $Q$ indefinitely, we need to find $U_\infty$, which is obtained when this recursive equation converges.
-The function $U_\infty$ is the function targeted for optimization in this paper, it depends on the upper bound of noise $\xi$ present in the system.
-A more detailed explanation of the computation and derivation of this function is provided in Appendix \ref{Appendix_A}.